sourcegraph/sourcegraph-public-snapshot/doc/admin/install/managed.md

 ## Scaling

-Managed instances support most small to large enterprises well.
+Managed instances can be used by most enterprises of any size.
 Please [contact us](https://about.sourcegraph.com/contact/sales) to discuss options.

 # Service